Deco*27: Early life

 Deco*27 was raised in Fukuoka, Japan.
 At age 13, he taught himself how to play the guitar, a choice that was inspired by his father, who would sing and play guitar for him as a child.
 In high school, he joined a band.
 When he was a college student, he discovered the video sharing platform Nico Nico Douga and was impressed by Vocaloid music when he saw a music video of a Livetune song.
-He then began to study DTM to make Vocaloid songs.
+He then began to study DTM (desktop music) to make Vocaloid songs.